Eddie Buczynski: Entering academia: 1980–1988

 In November, Buczynski was taken seriously ill with pneumonia and required hospitalization.
-It was there that the doctors diagnosed him with the AIDS virus, acquired at some point during the 1970s.
+It was there that the doctors diagnosed him with the HIV, acquired at some point during the 1970s.
 After he was discharged, his mother and step-father came to visit and help care for him.
 He spent Christmas that year on Crete with Muto, before his studies at Bryn Mawr came to an end in 1988.
-He was awarded his degree on 15 May, after which Muto whisked him off for a holiday in Cancún, Mexico.
+He was awarded his degree on May 15, after which Muto whisked him off for a holiday in Cancún, Mexico.

 Final months: 1989

 Although he had wanted to study for a doctorate and proceed with a career in archaeology, Buczynski was dying.
 He became ill with the Toxoplasma gondii parasite, which took advantage of his weakened immune system.
 He suffered partial paralysis on his right side as well as brain lesions, leaving him irritable and withdrawn, and required hospitalization.
 Upon release, he moved to Atlanta to be with Muto in January 1989.
 By this stage, he was unable to attend to basic tasks on his own, including eating and dressing himself, and required almost constant care, from both Muto and from carers based at St. Joseph Hospital.
 He began to talk with the hospital's Roman Catholic priest and finally decided to return to the faith of his birth, undertaking his confession of reconciliation in February.
 In March, his condition deteriorated, and he was admitted to the hospital, where he fell into a coma and died on the morning on Thursday, March 16.